Important notice for Manufacturers, Importers, Distributors & Retailers of E cigarettes & refill containers

 Find link to a product checklist to support you in the assessment of electronic cigarettes and refill containers you wish to place on the market.

-All products which do not comply with the 2016 Regulations cannot be sold after 20th May 2017.
-Any remaining stock of products on the market must be removed from sale.
+All products which do not comply with the 2016 Regulations must be removed from sale.

-The following link to the Department of Health website will assist retailers regarding the new requirements for products
+The following link to the Department of Health website will also further assist retailers regarding the new requirements for products

 Tobacco Products Directive